Advocacy and Independent Visitors

 This information should be included in the Children's Guide or provided to them at any time by their social worker or Independent Reviewing Officer especially where their wishes and feelings may not be in accordance with plans being made for them.
 Information should be in a range of accessible formats.

-Assistance must also be given to enable an Advocate to be appointed for the child for example by approaching the independent organisation on behalf of the child.
-Particular consideration needs to be given to the needs of disabled children, very young children, children placed out of the local authority area and those with complex communication needs who need the support of an Advocate.For information about the Advocacy Services provided by Calderdale, please contact The Children's Rights and Advocacy
+Children should be supported in accessing an Advocate, for example by a referral from their social worker, carer or another professional.
+Particular consideration should be given to the needs of disabled children, very young children, children placed out of the local authority area and those with complex communication needs who may need the support of an Advocate.
+In Calderdale, the Children’s Rights and Advocacy Service provides Non-Instructed Advocacy for children who are unable to directly instruct an advocate.Children who are the subject of Child Protection Conferences (age 10-18) can have access to an advocate.
+For more information about the Advocacy Services provided by Calderdale, please contact The Children's Rights and Advocacy Service.

 An Advocate's key objective is to promote children and young people's central involvement in decisions affecting their lives.
 The nature of support advocacy provides varies considerably as it is dependent upon each local authority's commissioning arrangements but every service is based around the following core principles: